alex3dd/dockerfile-patch/README.md

 CMD ["/usr/sbin/sshd", "-D"]
 ```

-And run 'docker-pbuild' with the same parameters as 'docker build':
+And run 'dockerfile-patch' with the same parameters as 'docker build':
 ```
-docker-pbuild -t test:latest
+dockerfile-patch -t test:latest
 ```

-The command docker-pbuild below will render the Jinja patch 'docker-pbuild.p2'
+The command dockerfile-patch below will render the Jinja patch 'dockerfile-patch.p2'
 and insert it after 'FROM' and build the docker container.

 This script will help you to patch/template the existing Dockerfiles in order